gdmoney/aws-lambda-github-actions/README.md

 Integrates GitHub and AWS Lambda to auto deploy an ***existing*** function on code changes.

 ### Usage
+In the example below, the Lambda function will be updated every time `lambda_function.py`, `urls.py`, or `update-lambda.yml` files are modified and changes are pushed to the `master` branch.

 - GitHub > Settings > Secrets >
   - New secret > Name: `AWS_ACCESS_KEY_ID`, Value: `...` > Add secret
   - New secret > Name: `AWS_SECRET_ACCESS_KEY`, Value: `...` > Add secret